Selective Reviews of Bandit Problems in AI via a Statistical View: Bandit Algorithms

-Specifically, for the case of binary rewards, it can be assumed that the prior distribution of the rewards follows a $Beta$ distribution, while the reward distribution for each arm follows a Bernoulli distribution.
-Suppose the prior distribution of arm $k$ is:
+Specifically, for~the case of binary rewards, it can be assumed that the prior distribution of the rewards follows a Beta distribution, while the reward distribution for each arm follows a Bernoulli distribution.
+We have